-The SimpliSafe website reports that 97 percent of customers set up the SimpliSafe system themselves (for free), but professional installation is It costs $79 with an additional fee for doorbell installation.
+The SimpliSafe website reports that 97 percent of customers set up the SimpliSafe system themselves (for free), but professional installation is available.3 It costs $99 with an additional fee for doorbell installation.
 Accessories, batteries, and shipping are free with your system purchase.
 SimpliSafe also offers a 60-day, money-back guarantee if you’re not 100 percent satisfied.
 They even cover the cost of return shipping.

 SimpliSafe is an excellent option for seniors and their families who want an easy-to-use, contract-free wireless home security system.
 The Interactive Monitoring plan is a smart choice, thanks to its real-time phone alerts that keep families in the loop.
 Caregivers can receive alerts when their loved one returns home and about emergencies, freezing temperatures, water leaks, and more.
 Plus, you can’t beat SimpliSafe’s easy DIY installation.

 Frontpoint offers three packages that range from a starter option for $402.96 to the Family Lookout package for $790.91.
 Each package is customizable, or you can build your own system from scratch starting at $99.
 Choose from 22 different camera, home automation, environmental, and intrusion equipment options ranging from $3.99 to $199.99.
 The panic pendant, which doubles as a medical alert device, costs $39.99.

 Money-Saving Tip: Frontpoint often runs sales or offers discounts on their website for new users.
 This is a great way to save some money.
 Make note of any long-term contract that may be involved.